department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-05-oh-scheduling/hypotheses.md

 ### Scenarios to test

-A Veteran encounters the urgent need warning:
+A Veteran encounters the urgent medical need warning:
+- When they use the sheduling tool for the first time
 - When the reason for appointment includes sever or alarming signs and symptoms
-- When they select TOC" I need immediate care"
+- When they select " I need immediate care" as the type of care they need

 ### Hypotheses